SpamExperts/pyzor/docs/config.rst

     The maximum age of a record before it gets removed (in seconds).
 To disable this set to 0.

+PreFork
+    The number of workers the pyzor server should start.
+The server will pre-fork itself and split handling the requests among all workers.
+    This is disabled by default.

 Threads
     If set to true, the pyzor server will use multi-threading to serve requests.